jimz011/hki-elements/docs/installation.md

 - `type: hki-notification-card`
 - `type: hki-postnl-card`

-## Documentation
-Please check the documentation to check how to configure these cards on https://jimz011.github.io/hki-elements

 ## Migration from Individual Cards

 If you previously installed individual HKI cards, here's how to migrate: